Kentucky Wildcats men's basketball: Early history (1903–1930)

-During this early era Kentucky was unstable in that the school went through multiple coaches, most staying only one or two seasons.
+During Kentucky's earliest seasons the program went through multiple coaches, with the majority staying only one or two seasons.

 Records indicate that the first head coach of the Wildcats was W. W. H. Mustaine, who in 1903 called together some students, took up a collection totaling $3 for a ball, and told the students to start playing.
 The first recorded intercollegiate game at the college was a 15–6 defeat to nearby Georgetown College.
 The team went 1–2 for their first "season", also losing to Kentucky University (later Transylvania University) but defeating the Lexington YMCA.

-Through 1908, the team did not manage a winning season, and had an all-time record of 15–29.
+Through 1908, the team did not manage to win a season, and had an all-time record of 15–29.
 In the fall of that year a full-time head coach was hired, Edwin Sweetland.
 This made him the first paid coach in Kentucky's basketball history.
 That year, the team went 5–4, and only three years later, boasted their first undefeated season with nine victories and no losses.
 The 1914 team under Alpha Brummage, led by brothers Karl and Tom Zerfoss, went 12–2 and defeated all its Southern Intercollegiate Athletic Association opponents.

 George Buchheit and the "Wonder Team" (1919–1925)

 In 1919, George Buchheit became the new head coach of the Wildcats.
-An alumnus of the University of Illinois, he brought with him a new system of basketball.
-The "Buchheit system" or "Illinois system", focused on defense and featured one player standing under each basket, while three roamed the court.
-Buckheit varied the system he learned in Illinois in one important way.
+An alumnus of the University of Illinois, he brought with him a new system of basketball, the "Buchheit system" or "Illinois system", focused on defense and featured one player standing under each basket, while three roamed the court.
+Bucheit varied the system he learned in Illinois in one important way.
 While the Illinois system employed a zone defense, Buchheit's system used an aggressive man-to-man scheme.
 On offense, he used a complicated system of passing called the "zig-zag" or "figure eight" offense.

 Although the team had a losing season in Buchheit's first year, they won the first-ever Southern Intercollegiate Athletic Association tournament the next year, defeating the heavily favored Georgia Bulldogs.
 Both of these teams were composed entirely of native Kentuckians, anchored by All-American Basil Hayden.
 The tournament victory was considered Kentucky's first major success, and the 1921 team became known as the "Wonder Team."

 In 1922, the team was unable to build on the success of the "Wonder Team."
 Although every player was eligible in 1922, two key players, Hayden and Sam Ridgeway, were injured before the start of the season.
 Hayden returned from his knee injury during the season, but was never able to play at the level he had the previous year.
 Ridgeway fought a year-long battle with diphtheria, and although he recovered, never played for the Wildcats again.
 The remaining three members of the "Wonder Team" went 9–5 for the season, and bowed out of the SIAA tournament in the second round.